reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

 of the user with the current work factor of `PasswordEncoder`.

-**If the current work factor is stronger, the authentication provider will encode the password of the user with the current password encoder and update it using `JdbcUserDetailPasswordService` automatically.**
+**If the current work factor is stronger, the authentication provider will encode the password of the user with the current password encoder and update it using `DatabaseUserDetailPasswordService` automatically.**

 For example, if passwords are currently encoded with `BCryptPasswordEncoder` of strength 5, we can just add a password encoder